 The Committee may, in its discretion, delegate all or a portion of its duties and responsibilities to a subcommittee of the Committee consisting of one or more members or to one or more designated members of the Committee.

 The Committee shall prepare and review with the Board an annual performance evaluation of the Committee, which evaluation shall compare the performance of the Committee with the requirements of this charter.
-The performance evaluation shall also recommend to the Board any improvements to the Committee’s charter deemed necessary or desirable by the Committee.
+The annual performance evaluation shall also review and assess the adequacy of this charter and recommend to the Board any improvements to the Committee’s charter deemed necessary or desirable by the Committee.
 The performance evaluation by the Committee shall be conducted in such manner as the Committee deems appropriate.
 The report to the Board may take the form of an oral report by the chairperson of the Committee or any other member of the Committee designated by the Committee to make this report.